wragge/diy-redactionart/docs/index.md

 # #redactionart

 In 2016 while investigating the practice of redaction in ASIO surveillance files held by the National Archives of Australia, I discovered a collection of #redactionart.
-You can explore the [entire collection of #redactionart](https://owebrowse.herokuapp.com/redactions/tags/art/) here.
+You can explore the [entire collection](https://owebrowse.herokuapp.com/redactions/tags/art/) here.

 The story of this discovery [was told on Twitter](https://storify.com/wragge/redaction-art).
 There's more information in [my research notebook](http://timsherratt.org/research-notebook/projects/immigration-recordkeeping-and-surveillance/), and in [Turning the inside out](https://dx.doi.org/10.6084/m9.figshare.4055013), a keynote I gave to the annual conference of the Australian Society of Archivists in 2016.